WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                           <td>
                                             <div dir="ltr">
-                                              Execute the following commands, substituting the ‘E:’ for the proper drive letter:
+                                              Execute the following commands, substituting the 'E:' for the proper drive letter:
                                             </div>

                                             <p>